 Flexibility, a holistic approach, and the right software platform and services are important factors for resilient supply chain planning.

-If 2020 has taught businesses nothing else, it’s taught the importance of resilient planning for supply chains.
-The supply shock that started in China in February, followed by the demand shock when the global economy shut down, laid bare vulnerabilities in both the production plans and supply chains of businesses all over the world.
+If the last few years have taught businesses nothing else, they have taught the importance of resilient planning for supply chains.
+The supply shock that started in China in February of 2020, followed by the demand shock when the global economy shut down, laid bare vulnerabilities in both the production plans and supply chains of businesses all over the world.
 Weaknesses became apparent with temporary trade restrictions and shortages of critical supplies in pharmaceuticals, medicine, and many other industries.

 Add the U.S.-China trade war and a rise in economic nationalism, and manufacturers found themselves under political and competitive pressure to eliminate sources seen as risky, increase domestic production, and contribute to job growth in their home countries.

 What’s clear is that every business must have strategies in place to protect itself from global supply chain threats today, and for as long as it plans to stay in business.

 5 Supply Chain Strategies to Embrace Today for a Safer Tomorrow

 In addition to actions your company is already taking to address and mitigate the disruptions caused by the pandemic, your supply chain planning should include strategies that will build resilience and future-proof your long-term business against unforeseen risks.
 Here are five tips to do just that.